gvwilson/sdxpy/en/src/tester/index.md

 We actually can't call a function we've found by introspection unless:

-1.  we know its [%g function_signature "signature" %]
+1.  we know its [%g signature "signature" %]
     (i.e, how many parameters of what type it needs in what order) or